-Six Things You Should Know About Six Sigma
+What is Six Sigma Certification?
+Six Things You Should Know

-Continual quality control and improvement are at the heart of management systems like Total Quality Management (TQM), which began as total quality control in the mid-1950s, wrote Jim Folaron in the American Society of Quality's (ASQ) in "Six Sigma Forum Magazine" in 2003.
+Continual quality control and improvement are at the heart of management systems like Total Quality Management (TQM), which began as total quality control in the mid-1950s, wrote Jim Folaron in the American Society of Quality's (ASQ) "Six Sigma Forum Magazine."

 It was from TQM and earlier quality initiatives that Six Sigma evolved.
 According to Folaron, "What is new, and what makes Six Sigma so powerful, is the combination of these elements with a rigorous, disciplined approach and well-publicized, proven business successes."